 Choir and Music

-Oriel College Chapel Choir sings two major services each week in term: Choral Evensong on Sundays at 6pm and Choral Eucharist on Thursdays at 6pm.
+Oriel College Chapel Choir sings two major services each week in term: Choral Evensong on Sundays at 6pm and Choral Communion on Wednesday at 6pm.
 It also sings at special services during the academic year and goes on tour each summer.
 Recent tours have been to Milan, Munich and Prague.

 The Choir’s repertoire of sacred music ranges from the 16th to the 21st centuries.
 It is an excellent mixed-voice choir with about 30 members, eight of whom are Choral Scholars.
 While most of its members are from Oriel, people from other colleges are always very welcome to audition.
 For more information about the Choir and their activities, contact the Director of Music.